ianklatzco/ctf-blog/_posts/2020-03-15-boilerctf-alien-tech.md

 **[Files](https://github.com/ianklatzco/ctf-blog/tree/master/files/alien_tech)**

+This challenge had 0 solves, probably because it was for a smaller CTF and had a difficult logical jump.
 I got about halfway through this challenge before getting stuck.
 I ended up asking the organizers for the intended solve after the competition ended, at which point I quickly solved it.